What Does Angel Mean in Latin?

 Quick summary

 Angel in Latin is angelus.
-Angelus can mean messenger and, in Christian Latin, angel.
+The word angelus points to a messenger, and Christian Latin also uses it for an angel.
 Archangel in Latin is archangelus.
 Angelus and archangelus are not personal names.
 Phrases like angelus Domini mean angel of the Lord, a role or title phrase, not a private angel name.

 What Does Angel Mean in Latin? audio brief